JoshuaMagers/HandicapTracker/README.md

 ### Adding a Round
 1. Fill in the course name, date, and your score
 2. Adjust course rating and slope rating if needed (defaults to par 72, slope 113)
-3. Use the quick score buttons for common scores
-4. Tap "Add Round" to save
+3. Tap "Add Round" to save

 ### Understanding Your Handicap
 - Your handicap is calculated using a simplified USGA method